wighawag/hardhat-deploy/README.md

 `--solc-input`: fallback on solc-input id needed (useful when etherscan fails on the minimum sources, see https://github.com/ethereum/solidity/issues/9573)

+`--sleep`: sleep 500ms between each verification, so API rate limit is not exceeded

 ---

 ### 5. hardhat sourcify